viviannguyen380/TicTacToe/README.md

 # TicTacToe
-A Tic Tac Toe game created with simple functions and array implementation
+A 2- player Tic Tac Toe game created with simple functions and array implementation